Install Docker Engine

 |Docker Desktop for Windows|

-.rpm packages from the following Linux distributions
+.rpm packages from the following Linux distros

-Other Linux distributions
+Other Linux distros

 - Users of Debian derivatives such as “BunsenLabs Linux”, “Kali Linux” or “LMDE” (Debian-based Mint) should follow the installation instructions for Debian, substituting the version of their distro for the corresponding Debian release.
 Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.